We look at how healthcare and pharmaceutical organisations can improve the digital customer experience for their users in five helpful steps.

 Before improving your digital customer experience, it is essential to review your current platforms.
 The Customer Experience Review is a tool that we use to help benchmark the current performance of a product or service from a customer point of view.
 During a customer experience review, we look at the following areas in order to determine how effective the current user experience is and identify areas for improvement:

-Conversion - What is the conversion rate?
+Conversion: what is the current conversion rate?
 Can this be optimised?

 User research is essential for understanding your customers’ behaviours, their aims, and how they interact with your products and services.
 To create a successful solution for users, you first need to understand what your users' needs are.
-You need to see your product through your users’ eyes.
+You need to see your product through the eyes of your users.

 There are two main types of user research: